Rath2601/core_java/README.md

 * all methods are public abstract.
 * all variables are public static final.
 * can't have static and non static block.
+* Anonymous inner class of interface can be created in subclass with all its method implementation for that particular object.

 ## **INNER CLASSES**: